CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/modes.md

 - Frontend: Vite preview or dev server in `app/client`.
 - The Windows operator flow uses `start_on_windows.ps1`.
 - macOS and Linux use the documented manual backend and frontend commands.

+### Packaged Windows Desktop Mode

+- Tauri 2 is the native shell.
+The MSI carries a verified ZIP64 runtime as a Tauri resource; the single-file portable EXE carries the same archive as a streamed PE overlay.
+Both contain the frozen FastAPI backend and production Angular files without asking `rustc` to load the CUDA archive into memory.
+- CPU and CUDA are separate products (`io.github.ctcycle.xreport.cpu` and `io.github.ctcycle.xreport.cuda`) and use different MSI upgrade codes.
+- Both products use `%LOCALAPPDATA%\XREPORT\data` for mutable state and a common `Local\io.github.ctcycle.xreport.desktop` mutex.
+- The backend selects an available loopback port, writes a short-lived readiness contract, and is authenticated by a per-launch token.
+The shell performs readiness/health polling and graceful shutdown.
+- The portable executable uses the system WebView2 runtime.
+The default MSI embeds the WebView2 bootstrapper; an offline installer is an explicit build option.

 ### Containerized Runtime